progof/travel-quest-app/README.md

-# Go on a Mini Adventure! 🗺️✨
+# Go on a Travel Quest! 🗺️✨

-Welcome to **Mini Adventure** — a fun, interactive app that lets you explore locations on a map and complete exciting quests!
+Welcome to **Travel Quest** — a fun, interactive app that lets you explore locations on a map and complete exciting quests!

 This app was featured in our **HackYeah demo**: follow the clues, discover hidden spots at the conference, and earn collectible stickers once you find them all.